impliedchaos/mopidy-bandcamp/README.rst

 `Mopidy <http://www.mopidy.com/>`_ extension for playing music from `Bandcamp <http://bandcamp.com/>`_.

-This backend this allows searching bandcamp and playing the free 128kbps MP3 streams.
+This backend allows searching bandcamp and playing the free 128kbps MP3 streams.

 Initial support has been added (as of v1.1.0) for browsing and playing your bandcamp collection.
 Authentication is a hassle, and described below.
 Expect things to be wonky, and